 The Apostle Paul wrote in the Bible in Second Timothy 2:1, Thou

-of life is to become strong.
-When we are born into the world, we do not have
+purposes of life is to become strong.
+When we are born into the world, we do

-much strength.
-We depend upon others to care for us until we become old enough
+not have much strength.
+We depend upon others to care for us until we become

-and strong enough to care for ourselves.
-Of course, Second Timothy 2:1 is not
+old enough and strong enough to care for ourselves.
+Of course, Second Timothy

-talking about physical strength.
-Its talking about spiritual strength.
-In
+2:1 is not talking about physical strength.
+It is talking about spiritual

-regards to spiritual strength we need to be reminded of where spiritual
+strength.
+In regards to spiritual strength we need to be reminded of where

-strength comes from.
-It comes from the same place that salvation comes from.
-It
+spiritual strength comes from.
+It comes from the same place that salvation

-comes from the grace of God that is in Christ Jesus.
-If we rely upon ourselves
+comes from.
+It comes from the grace of God that is in Christ Jesus.
+Grace

 Paul taught Timothy many things especially related to the grace of